KazeFreeze/whisper-portable/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the See the [LICENSE](LICENSE) file for details. file for details.

 ## Contributing